RishitB04/Chat-server/README.md

 # Chat Server with Groups and Private Messages

+## Contributors
+- Rishit Bhutra&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;210857
+- Vedant Kale&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;211153
+- Rishav Mondal &nbsp;&nbsp;&nbsp;210848

 ## Description
-The Chat Server is a real-time communication application that allows users to connect and interact with each other through various features like instant messaging, group chats, and file sharing.
+The Chat Server is a real-time communication application that allows users to connect and interact with each other through various features like instant messaging and group chats.
 This server-side application provides the infrastructure to facilitate seamless chatting experiences for its users.

 ## Features

 - **User Authentication**: The server allows users to authenticate using a username and password.
 - **Direct Messaging**: Send private messages to other users.
 - **Broadcast Messaging**: Send a message to all connected users.
-- **Group Messaging**: Create, join, and send messages to groups of users.
 - **Group Management**: Users can create, join, or leave groups.